close

 handshake

-As a sponsor, you are a volunteer who has walked your own road of recovery.
-You guide others through the steps, share what's worked for you, and walk alongside them.
-You are not a trained clinician and do not provide therapy or clinical advice.
+A sponsor is a volunteer who has walked their own road of recovery.
+They guide you through the steps, share what's worked for them, and walk alongside you.
+They are not trained clinicians and do not provide therapy or clinical advice.

 psychology